-So wide/large apertures have low f-numbers like f/1.8, f/2, or f/4.
-Small/narrow apertures have higher f-numbers like f/11, f/16, or f/22.
-Of course, there are plenty of aperture sizes in between these extremes, since you’ll need to adjust your aperture incrementally depending on how much light you have.
+So wide/large apertures have low f-numbers like f/1.8, f/2, or f/4 and small/narrow apertures have higher f-numbers like f/11, f/16, or f/22.
+Of course, there are plenty of sizes in between these extremes, since this element will adjust incrementally depending on how much light you have.

-Aside from making your image brighter or darker, your aperture setting also has a creative consequence: it controls depth of field, or how much is in focus compared to your focus point.
+Aside from making your image brighter or darker, this setting also has a creative consequence: aperture controls the depth of field, or how much is in focus compared to your focus point.

-Changing your aperture gives you the ability to either blur out the background or keep all the details in sharp focus, depending on your creative intention.
-The wider your aperture, the shallower the area of sharp focus area will be around your subject, and the blurrier your background will get.
-The narrower your aperture, the more depth of field you’ll have, meaning your background will stay sharp and detailed.
+Changing your f-stop gives you the ability to either blur out the background or keep all the details in sharp focus, depending on your creative intention.
+A wider aperture has a shallower area of focus around your subject, giving you a blurrier background.
+A narrow aperture gives you more depth of field, meaning you'll have more in focus further away from your subject, and the background details will stay sharp.

 Whew!
 That's a lot to think about in just one minute.

-Here’s what this post will cover in more detail, so you’ll feel confident about aperture.
+Here's what this post will cover in more detail.

 There are actually three components of exposure in photography: your camera lets in light through a circular opening (#1- your aperture), for a certain amount of time (#2- your shutter speed).
 That information is recorded on a chip with variable sensitivity (#3- your ISO).